kennyjoseph/kennyjoseph.github.io/_includes/class.md

 - Office Hours: 335 Bell Hall, 1:00-3:00 PM on Thursdays, or by appointment

 - Communication via email: **Please prefix all emails to me with [CSE702] in the subject so I can respond in a timely manner**.

 # Overview

 This seminar course will focus on giving students a broad understanding of state-of-the-art methods in NLP and how they can be applied to address questions in the social sciences and/or humanities.
 Topics will also include other relevant areas of computational social science, including social network analysis and large-scale experimental design.

-# Course Goals and Learning Objectives

-Students will:
--

 # Schedule